bbejeck/KafkaStreamsInAction2ndEdition/README.md

 commands are located within the `schemaRegistry` block in the `build.gradle` file.
 The book text describes the different commands, but here's a cheat-sheet

-*  Set subject compatibility `./gradlew configSubjectsTask`
+*  Set subject compatibility `./gradlew <module name>:configSubjectsTask`
-*  Download schemas `./gradlew downloadSchemasTask`
+*  Download schemas `./gradlew <module name>:downloadSchemasTask`
-*  Register schemas `./gradlew registerSchemasTask`
+*  Register schemas `./gradlew <module name>:registerSchemasTask`
-*  Test compatibility for a proposed update `./gradlew testSchemasTask`
+*  Test compatibility for a proposed update `./gradlew <module name>:testSchemasTask`

+Where the `<module name>` is one of `streams`, `sr-backward`, `sr-forward`, or `sr-full`.
+It's important to specify the module in any of the commands, otherwise Gradle will execute the command across all modules, and the different Schema Registry modules will clash resulting a failure.

+Also, if you are running on Windows use `gradlew.bat` instead.